Student Voice

 The research results presented examples of high-performing students who previously only used to look if their mark was above 70 and did not see comments if the marks were below what they expected.
 The aim of these students is that they only want a first-class degree, and they had never thought that everything is linked but found audio feedback and feedforward more effective than just text comments (Wolstencroft and De Main, 2021).
 High-performing undergraduate students also faced their previous mistakes due to audio feedback, which were continuously being pointed out by assessors in previous assignments but ignored by students as they had not read them due to their instrumental approach.

-The study findings indicated that audio feedback and feedforward caused international students to realize that they are not well prepared for the process of assessment in UK Higher Education.
+The study findings indicated that audio feedback and feedforward caused international students to realise that they are not well prepared for the process of assessment in UK Higher Education.
 A few undergraduate international students who had almost been studying for more than three years still did not know how to view feedback and comments, which further indicated the importance of audio feedback.

-The research emphasized the significance of audio feedback and feedforward and removed students from a purely instrumental approach to assessment to get them to engage far more in the process.
-Audio comments given by assessors were perceived by students as tailored and customized to the individual student, and hence their credibility increased (Wolstencroft and De Main, 2021).
-Potential further research is needed to identify the timing of utilizing audio feedback for the first time.
+The research emphasised the significance of audio feedback and feedforward and removed students from a purely instrumental approach to assessment to get them to engage far more in the process.
+Audio comments given by assessors were perceived by students as tailored and customised to the individual student, and hence their credibility increased (Wolstencroft and De Main, 2021).
+Potential further research is needed to identify the timing of utilising audio feedback for the first time.
 The current investigation focussed on final year students, and many expressed advantages of it being introduced earlier as the benefit of feedforward is lost if a student moves away from academic study.

 References